HCW-home/frontend-patient/README.md

 This folder contain HCW@patient frontend source code.
+It must be build and serve by a web server like Nginx.

 ### How to build